dgilland/pydash/README.rst

 License
 -------

-This software is licensed under the BSD License.
+This software is licensed under the MIT License.